• Skip to primary navigation

 It was important to me that we would have a traditional church wedding.
 However, in Germany the state and the church are two different entities.
 (This is different in the UK where the Queen is the head of state and head of the Church of England).
 This meant that we had to have two ceremonies, as a church ceremony alone is not legally binding in Germany.

-We had a brief civil ceremony in London, at the Marylebone Registry office a month before, with only three people attending.
+We had a brief civil ceremony in London, at the Marylebone Registry office.
+Everybody told us you need less paperwork in the UK than in Germany!

 For our big German church wedding, we were lucky to have secured the St. Peter und Paul Church in Eltville.
 It is a Baroque church that was first established in the 10th century.